ardymp3/ardaerenkaya.com/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Arda Eren Kaya is a sound engineer and musician based in Istanbul, Turkey.
-He is currently studying Music Technology at Bahçeşehir University.
-He has composed music for various theater productions and short films, and works as a freelancer creating music for video games, theater productions, and short films.
+Arda Eren Kaya is a sound engineer and musician based in Istanbul, Turkey, currently studying Music Technology at Bahçeşehir University.
+Since 2019, he has been creating music and sound effects for video games and theater productions.
+He has worked on games like Breaworlds, Cubix Worlds, and Ritzy Poker, as well as theater and short film projects such as Kassandra, Marinus’un Cesur Çocukları, and Paper Trails.
+Alongside composition, he’s also involved in mixing and recording.